‘The Young And The Restless’ Star Jordi Vilasuso Reveals His Whole Family’s Battle With Coronavirus

 Repost @kaitlinvilasuso ..
 So it happened, friends..
 Our family got covid-19.
 We debated sharing this, but finally decided to in the hope of possibly being a source of information or comfort to someone who might be in a similar situation. ????????
 Please watch the full video.
 From the bottom of our hearts thank you to every single person on the frontlines risking their lives to keep us safe.. thank YOU for letting us share a part of our life and our family with you.
 We are beyond grateful that, even in isolation, we all have each other.
 Stay safe our friends and #stayhomstayhomestayhome ????????❤️???????? #saferathome

 More than 11,000 Instagram users hit the “like” button on Jordi’s repost of his wife’s video.
 Plus, over 550 people left uplifting and positive messages for the actor and his family as they recover.
 Many who responded were Jordi’s Y&R co-stars.
-He is the second actor from the CBS Daytime drama who has had COVID-19.
+He is the second actor from the CBS Daytime drama who experienced COVID-19.
 Greg Rikaart (Kevin Fisher) previously revealed that he had the illness.

 “Omg!
 Really?!
 I’m so sorry!!!!!!!
 Love to you all!” wrote Melissa Ordway, who portrays Abby Newman on the sudser.